therealnin3/Pong/README.md

 ## Description

-I created a replica of the classic pong game using C++.
+I created a replica of the classic pong game using C++ and RayLib.
 In my version, players can compete against against a CPU player.
 The game features a scoring system to keep track of each player's points.

 ## Screenshots